Bass River Township, New Jersey: Local government

-Nicholas Capriglione (Commissioner of Public Affairs and Public Safety).
+Jane Allen (Commissioner of Public Affairs and Public Safety; appointed to serve an unexpired term).

+In June 2024, Jane Allen was appointed to fill the seat vacated by Nicholas Capriglione when he resigned at the reorganization meeting held the previous month; Allen will serve on an interim basis until the November 2025 general election, when voters will choose a candidate to serve the remainder of the term of office.

+Bass River Township's municipal court, which it shares with neighboring Washington Township, is located in New Gretna.

 Emergency services

 Like other municipalities in New Jersey without a local police department, Bass River Township is served by troopers from the New Jersey State Police Troop C which maintains a barrack in Tuckerton.
 The New Jersey State Park Police, which operates a station in Washington Township, is responsible for any matters occurring within state forests.

 The New Gretna Volunteer Fire Company provides fire protection for all of Bass River Township.
 Additionally the Fire Company provides rescue services and operates an EMS First Response vehicle for medical emergencies.

 Bass River Township is served by Galloway Township EMS, which also provides primary 911 emergency medical services for the residents of Galloway Township, New Jersey, Port Republic, New Jersey and Egg Harbor City, New Jersey, as well as the campus of Stockton University.

 Federal, state, and county representation

-Bass River Township is located in the 3rd Congressional district and is part of New Jersey's 9th state legislative district.
+Bass River Township is located in the 3rd Congressional district and is part of New Jersey's 8th state legislative district.

-Prior to the 2010 Census, Bass River Township had been part of the 3rd Congressional district, a change made by the New Jersey Redistricting Commission that took effect in January 2013, based on the results of the November 2012 general elections.
-In redistricting following the 2010 census, the township was in the 2nd congressional district, which was in effect from 2013 to 2022.